CMB2/CMB2/readme.txt

 * Added `function_exists( 'add_action' )` check to bootstrap file to ensure compatibility with composer usage.
 Props [@salcode](https://github.com/salcode) ([#1271](https://github.com/CMB2/CMB2/pull/1271), [#1270](https://github.com/CMB2/CMB2/issues/1270))
 * Corrected link to facetwp-cmb2 in README.md.
 Props [@marcelreschke](https://github.com/marcelreschke) ([#1248](https://github.com/CMB2/CMB2/pull/1248)).
 * Use `get_user_locale()` in admin area instead of `get_locale()`.
 Fixes [#1267](https://github.com/CMB2/CMB2/issues/1267).
+* `CMB2::is_box_type()` now also checks for taxonomies if box is registered to "term" object type.
+This should fix some issues where CMB2 term meta was not showing up in REST API requests to the term endpoints.

 ### 2.6.0